rems-project/lem/doc/invokation.md

 ## Dependency Resolution / Libraries
 Lem by default searches the given input files for explicit *import* statements.
 It then tries to load the imported modules from either the directory of the files importing them or from one of the library directories.
 Lem only generates output for the files given explicitly as arguments.
 No output is generated for automatically imported files.

 By default Lem uses the directory `library` as its library directory.
 This can be changed by either setting the environment-variable `LEMLIB` or by using the command-line argument `-lib`.
 Multiple usages of `-lib` allow using more than one library directory.
 Sometimes, users might be interested when a module is imported and from which file.
 Setting the warning-level of auto-imports to `warn` via the command-line option `-wl_auto_import warn` allows to keep track of auto-imports.
 Setting it to `err` via `-wl_auto_import err` turns off automatic imports and therefore requires the user to explicitly provide all needed input files on the command line.
-Notice however, that still dependency resolution happens between these explicitly given files and they might be processed in a different order than specified.
-To turn of resorting the explicit inputs, one can use the command-line flag `-no_dep_reorder`.
-When providing all inputs explicitly, it might be interesting to turn off output for some of them via the command-line argument `-i`.
+Notice however, that dependency resolution still happens between these explicitly given files and they might be processed in a different order than specified.
+To turn off resorting the explicit inputs, one can use the command-line flag `-no_dep_reorder`.
+When providing all inputs explicitly, it might be useful to turn off output for some of them via the command-line argument `-i`.

 ## Output Directory
-By default output files are generated in the same directory as the corresponding input file.
-This is even the case, if input files life in multiple directories.
+By default, output files are generated in the same directory as the corresponding input file.
+This remains the case even if input files come from multiple directories.
 For example

     lem -tex dir1/file1.lem dir2/file2.lem

 generates the files `dir1/File1.tex` and `dir2/File2.tex`.
-The command line option `-outdir` allows to specify a different output directory.
-When using `-outdir` all explicitly given input files need to live in the same directory.
+The command line option `-outdir` allows one to specify a different output directory.
+When using `-outdir` all explicitly, the given input files need to live in the same directory.

 ## Auxiliary Output
 Lem generates two kinds of output files, the main output and *auxiliary* outputs.
 Auxiliary outputs do not contain the main specification, but some related content that might be useful to the user.
-Examples for such auxiliary output are templates for termination proofs of recursive functions.
+Examples of such auxiliary output are templates for termination proofs of recursive functions.
 Other are proof obligations generated by explicit lemmata as well as automatic consistency checks.
 This kind of auxiliary output should be copied by the user manually to some other files and be used there in whatever way the user thinks best.
 However, there is also auxiliary output that can be processed completely automatically.
 Examples are assertions, which for the Ocaml and HOL backends generate executable tests.

 By default Lem generates all available auxiliary output.
 The command-line option `-auxiliary_level` can be used to control this behaviour.
 By default it is set to `full`.
 The command line option
 `-auxiliary_level auto` causes only automatically processable output like testing code of assertions to be generated. `-auxiliary_level none` turns off the generation of auxiliary files.
 One can also turn off the generation of the main files and only generate the auxiliary ones using `-only_auxiliary`.